 (iii) that a longitudinal (or mixed group/longitudinal) study design could offer great advantages, both by improving diagnostic precision and by reducing variability due to irrelevant factors.

 Scientific studies which concentrate on the differences between the various organic mental syndromes are still very rare - and before there has been a lot more such research, we cannot confidently answer the question, How useful is the Rorschach for the diagnosis of organic mental disorders?
-But we believe that the method has a good prognosis as a neuropsychiatric instrument, even in such difficult fields as distinguishing organic from non-organic schizophrenic psychoses, deciding whether a patient has an astheno-emotional disorder caused by exposure to solvents, etc.
+But I believe that the method has a good prognosis as a neuropsychiatric instrument, even in such difficult fields as distinguishing organic from non-organic schizophrenic psychoses, deciding whether a patient has an astheno-emotional disorder caused by exposure to solvents, etc.